 How do I update my smartphone or tablet?

-Will my email messages, contacts and calendar items be migrated to the new system?
+Were my email messages, contacts and calendar items migrated to the new system?

 - If you use a smartphone, contacts and calendar items are most likely associated to your smartphone account, so these will not change.

-I am a collaborative student, taking classes at multiple campuses, what will change?
+I am a collaborative student, taking classes at multiple campuses, what changed?

-If you are taking classes at more than one of the campuses involved with this project, all of your existing email accounts will be consolidated into a single email account.
+If you are taking classes at more than one of the campuses involved with this project, all of your existing email accounts were consolidated into a single email account.
 Please note the following details:

-- Your FROM email address will be set to your Home Campus.
+- Your FROM email address should be set to your Home Campus.
 Any email you send will come from your home campus account.
 Home Campus will be determined based on: